-$10 COVER CHARGE IS BUILT INTO DINNER BILL
+$10 COVER CHARGE IS ADDED INTO DINNER BILL

 John Kimsey's original songs twist the roots, drawing on homegrown Southern music styles to map the highways, byways and lowdown dirty ways of contemporary American politics and culture.
 Singer/guitarist Kimsey's comrades in this effort are Lia McCoo (vocals, flutes, percussion), Morry Fiddler (keyboards), Steve Hashimoto (bass), and Brad Newton (congas, percussion) -- aka the Twisted Roots Quartet.
 Their unique blend of soulful stylings, spiky wit and acid Americana has been described as "Ry Cooder meets Robyn Hitchcock."
 The group first came together in 2003 to perform Kimsey's award-winning song cycle Twisted Roots: Music, Politics and the American Dream Blues, which has been described by Ben Sidran, former host of NPR's Jazz Alive and score composer of Hoop Dreams as "an ingenious way to blend political and social commentary into a musical architecture."
 Meanwhile, DePaul University chaplain Anthony Nicotera has called Twisted Roots "music to inspire the soul and charge your commitment to peace and justice."
 To see clips from the 2003 performance, search for John Kimsey & Twisted Roots on youtube.
 To get a taste of how the group will sound at Uncommon Ground, check out the Chicago Acoustic Underground podcast Episode 642.
 You can also download Kimsey's album Traps for Troubadours: the Best of Twisted Roots from CDBaby.com or iTunes.